MTaha57/Portfolio/README.md

 # Build-Portfolio
 ```
-Sample Portfolio to show your skills and projects
+Sample Portfolio to present your skills and projects
 ```
 ### Technologies
 >* HTML